Enfield Town, Enfield

 The Town ward is the most upmarket part of the Enfield district, where adults with degrees outnumber those with no qualifications and households with two cars outnumber those with none.

-The comic actor Reg Varney unveiled the world’s first ATM cash dispenser at Barclay’s Church Street branch on 27 June 1967.
+The comic actor Reg Varney unveiled the world’s first ATM cash dispenser at Barclay’s Enfield Town branch on 27 June 1967.
+The building was grade II listed in 2023.

 Postcode areas: Enfield EN1 and EN2